-Over the years, Chatham moved into the the 20th Century and welcomed the travelers of Route 66 with the typical service stations and restaurants.
-As it continued to grow over the years, its businesses moved to the north closer to Springfield, which is now is a typical suburban-like sprawl of strip malls and and fast food restaurants.
+Over the years, Chatham moved into the 20th Century and welcomed the travelers of Route 66 with the typical service stations and restaurants.
+As it continued to grow over the years, its businesses moved to the north closer to Springfield, which is now is a typical suburban-like sprawl of strip malls and fast-food restaurants.

 Continue southward on IL-4 as your Route 66 journey moves on to Auburn.
 About four miles south of Chatham, before you reach the town of Auburn, watch to the west for Snell Road.
 At 5029 Snell Road is Becky’s Barn, a Route 66 snack shop, information center, and antique store.
 It is located right off the historic 1931 1.4 mile hand-laid brick road.